Neptunus built temporary hospitality center for LTA cinch Championship 2021

 In addition to the offices and media space, the facility incorporated a VIP hospitality area with atrium entrance, sponsors suites, a café restaurant, merchandising booths and an open-air bar area along with essential services such as kitchens and a first aid room.
 Neptunus were responsible for the internal fit-out, climate control, lifts, floor coverings and luxury toilets within the structure.

-While creating a fantastic new socially distanced experience for tennis fans, Neptunus were also able to demonstrate the amazing flexibility of their dynamic temporary structure technology to adapt and deliver all the additional space requirements of the LTA.
+While creating a fantastic new socially distanced experience for tennis fans, Neptunus were also able to demonstrate the amazing flexibility of their dynamic temporary sporting event structure technology to adapt and deliver all the additional space requirements of the LTA.

 Meticulous advanced and onsite planning and a collaborative approach with the LTA ensured a smooth build process was completed on schedule.